ITU-BDSA2024-GROUP20/Chirp/docs/report.md

 dotnet test
 ```
 Now, as the test are running you should see a browser popup where things are happening.
 That is
-the tests running.<br>
+the tests running.

 At some point, a GitHub window may appear where it asks you to authorize, please press the
 button otherwise the test will fail.

 ### Tests
 The unit test we have go over all the different functions we have in the Author Repository and
-Cheep Repository checking if they are working as intended.<br>
+Cheep Repository checking if they are working as intended.

 The integration tests go over all the different actions a user can take while on the web app
-and checks if the things that should show up when doing those actions are there.<br>
+and checks if the things that should show up when doing those actions are there.

-And the end-to-end test goes over all the different features in one go, like logging in,
+The end-to-end test goes over all the different features in one go, like logging in,
 cheeping, following, blocking, and so on.

 # Ethics